 || Medical Reimbursement FSA

 Health Savings Account and Health Reimbursement Account

 Health Savings Account: Employees who enroll in TRS ActiveCare 1-HD are automatically enrolled in an HSA.
 The district contributes $43 per month ($516 annually) to each enrolled employees' account.
-Employees can also make contributions to their HSA, and contribution amounts can be changed or discontinued at any time by notifying HR in writing.
+Employees also can make contributions to their HSA, and contribution amounts can be changed or discontinued at any time by notifying HR in writing.

 Health Reimbursement Account: Employees who enroll in TRS ActiveCare 2, TRS ActiveCare Select, or Scott & White HMO are automatically enrolled in an HRA.
-The district makes a one-time, upfront $516 contribution to each enrolled employees' account.
+The district makes a one-time, up-front $516 contribution to each enrolled employees' account.

 403(b) Retirement Plan Information

 District employees can choose to enroll in a 403(b) retirement plan, also known as a Tax-Sheltered Annuity.
 For more information about 403(b) retirement plans, visit the Financial Planning tab on the FBS Employee Benefits Portal and read the Plan Information and FAQ sections.

 Visit the NBS 403(b) Forms page.
 Under Select your state, choose Texas; under Select your plan, choose Dripping Springs Independent School District 403(b).
 The page that opens has links to: Authorization Forms, Salary Reduction Agreement, Approved Vendor List, Maximum Allowable Contributions, and a Plan Summary.